SquareGPS/navixy-api/docs/backend-api/resources/field_service/task/schedule/index.md

 ---
-title: Scheduling tasks
+title: Recurring tasks
-description: API actions to interact with scheduling tasks.
+description: API actions to interact with recurring tasks.
 Some tasks happen on regular basis, and it's tedious to create them by hand every time.
 Task schedules is the way to automate this process.
 ---

-# Scheduling tasks
+# Recurring tasks

 Some tasks happen on regular basis, and it's tedious to create them by hand every time.
 Task schedules is the way to automate this process.
 At the beginning of each day (moments after 00:00 AM according to [user's timezone setting](../../../commons/user/settings/index.md)),